Béla Károlyi: 1980s

-After the 1988 Olympics, Károlyi's sphere of influence continued to grow, as did the number of elite gymnasts training in his gym.
+After the 1988 Olympics, Károlyi's sphere of influence continued to grow as did the number of elite gymnasts training in his gym.
 At one meet in 1990, a journalist dubbed six top Károlyi gymnasts the "Karolyi six-pack."
 Although the members of the six-pack would change, the name stuck and increased Károlyi's prominence in the sport.

 1990s

-At the 1991 World Championships, four of the six athletes on the U.S. women's team—Kim Zmeskal, Betty Okino, Hilary Grivich, and Kerri Strug—were trained by Károlyi; the other two, Shannon Miller and Michelle Campi, were trained by ex-Károlyi club coaches.
-The situation was almost repeated at the 1992 Olympics, where Károlyi was head coach and five members of the seven-gymnast squad (six competitors and one alternate) were either trained by him or one of his protégés.
+At the 1991 World Championships, four of the six athletes on the U.S. women's team—Kim Zmeskal, Betty Okino, Hilary Grivich, and Kerri Strug—were trained by Károlyi; the other two (alternates) Shannon Miller and Michelle Campi, were trained by ex-Károlyi club coaches.
+The situation was nearly repeated at the 1992 Olympics, where Károlyi was head coach and five members of the seven-gymnast squad (six competitors and one alternate) were either trained by him or one of his protégés.

-Károlyi primarily served as a personal coach for Dominique Moceanu and Kerri Strug at the 1996 Olympics, but he still managed to draw the spotlight.
-His motivational speech to Strug after she injured her ankle on her first vault ("Shake it off!
-You can do it!") was broadcast on television and was widely viewed.
-After Strug's successful final vault, Károlyi carried her to the podium to accept her gold medal.
-The moment was photographed and widely publicized.
+Károlyi primarily was a personal coach for Dominique Moceanu and Kerri Strug at the 1996 Olympics, but he still managed to draw the spotlight.
+After Strug injured her ankle on her first vault Károlyi encouraged her, "Shake it off!
+You can do it!".
+After Strug's successful final vault, Károlyi carried the injured Strug to the podium to accept her gold medal.
+The moment was photographed and one of the most memorable from the Olympics.

 Károlyi retired from coaching after the 1996 Olympics.
-He and Márta still have a ranch and gymnastics camp in New Waverly, Texas.
-In 1997, Károlyi was inducted into the International Gymnastics Hall of Fame.
+He and Márta went to their ranch and gymnastics camp in New Waverly, Texas.
+In 1997, Bela was inducted into the International Gymnastics Hall of Fame.